|

 Catherine: "He... accepted all, as how things are, thought that nobody had any right to complain or interfere in anyway whatsoever.
 Even though he knew what was awful, was awful, what was wrong, was wrong.
 He thought it unfitting to ever take any action about anything whatsoever, except to go on doing as something within him directed."

 Disgusted and outraged (Sebastian: "Don't look at the little monsters.
 Beggars are a social disease in this country.
-If you look at them, you get sick of the country, it spoils the whole country for you...")
-Sebastian leaves the restaurant, only to again be confronted in the street by the ranks of boys, Catherine pleading with him to return to the restaurant or to retreat to the harbor.
-Instead, Sebastian, who never runs anywhere (according to Catherine) tries to flee the boys by transversing the steep stone-streets of Cabeza de Lobo, only to end up on a peak at a place that Catherine says looks like a "ruined temple."
-Catherine follows, and reaching the top, picks up a stone, apparently ready to fight, and sees the boys devouring Sebastian, eating and cutting him to pieces with sharp metal.
+If you look at them, you get sick of the country, it spoils the whole country for you...") he leaves the restaurant, only to again be confronted in the street by the ranks of boys, Catherine pleading with Sebastian to return to the restaurant or to retreat to the harbor.

 The catharsis of finally remembering what happened overwhelms Catherine and the listeners, particularly Mrs. Venable, who begins speaking to Doc Cukrowicz as if he is Sebastian.
 She leads Cukrowicz inside, exulting as they walk arm-and-arm to Venable's ornate elevator-chair which, as it hoists Venable up into the mansion's upper floor, tells the silently observing Cukrowicz,